Skip to main content

 4. Change the Method to PUT (or whichever verb is required by your vendor or endpoint).

-5. Add any vendor-specific authorization headers and/or and content-type headers.
+5. Add any vendor-specific authorization headers.
 This may not be required depending on your specific vendor:

 {